 In April 2005, he reported live from Rome on the funeral of Pope John Paul II and the election of Pope Benedict XVI.
 Schiumo won an Emmy in 1999 for contributing to NY1's "Outstanding Sports Program" on the life of Joe DiMaggio.
 In July 2001, the City Council honored him with a proclamation for uncovering anti-Semitic graffiti in Brooklyn.

-Schiumo is also an adjunct professor at the CUNY Graduate School of Journalism.
-Prior to that, he lectured on reporting and producing television news at City College in Harlem.
-He graduated from SUNY Buffalo with honors, and lives in Manhattan.
+Schiumo is also an adjunct professor at CUNY's Graduate School of Journalism.
+Prior to that, he lectured on producing television news at City College in Harlem.
+John was raised on Staten Island and graduated from SUNY Buffalo with honors.

 You can follow him at http://www.twitter.com/Schiumo